← Back

 That works fine for a while.
 Then you start running multiple sessions across different projects.
+Then you start running multiple agents: Claude Code on one branch, Codex on another, Cursor on a third because each one has different strengths.
 You lose track of which one had the conversation about the migration.
 You forget which branch you were on when you ran that last refactor.
 You want to check if the dev server is still running alongside a session but your terminal tabs are a mess.

 Harness is a desktop app I built to solve this.
-It wraps Claude Code in an Electron shell that gives you a persistent sidebar of all your sessions, an embedded terminal with split panes, and a set of quick actions for the things I do fifty times a day: creating PRs, committing, reviewing diffs, editing skills and CLAUDE.md files.
+It wraps Claude Code, Codex, and Cursor in an Electron shell that gives you a persistent sidebar of all your sessions across all three CLIs, an embedded terminal with split panes, and a set of quick actions for the things I do fifty times a day: creating PRs, committing, reviewing diffs, editing skills and instructions files.

 Architecture

 The app is an Electron 32 application with a frameless macOS window.
-The main process handles all the heavy lifting: PTY management via node-pty, session file reading, project detection, config file watching for skills and agents, and auto-update checking.
+The main process handles all the heavy lifting: PTY management via node-pty, per-provider session readers (filesystem for Claude and Codex, SQLite for Cursor), project detection, config file watching for skills and agents, and auto-update checking.
 The renderer is a React 18 app that drives the UI with xterm.js for terminal emulation (WebGL addon for performance) and TanStack Query for state synchronization.

 The two processes communicate over IPC.
-When you click "resume" on a session in the sidebar, the renderer tells the main process to spawn a new PTY with claude --resume {session-id}.
+When you click "resume" on a session in the sidebar, the renderer tells the main process to spawn a new PTY for the active provider's resume command.
 The main process manages the lifecycle, pipes stdout/stderr back over IPC, and the renderer feeds it into an xterm.js instance.
+To dodge weirdness with PTY-spawned shells (Powerlevel10k instant prompt, in particular), provider commands run through zsh -ic as shell arguments rather than being written to stdin.

 Main Process (Node.js) Renderer (React)